Submit a SURF Proposal

 Final Report

-1. The final SURF report is due at the SURF Symposium, usually scheduled on Friday of the second week of the Fall semester, when the SURF fellows will also receive the certificates of completion of the SURF program.
+1. The final SURF report is due by August 15th, before the SURF Symposium, usually scheduled on Friday of the second week of the Fall semester, when the SURF fellows will also receive the certificates of completion of the SURF program.

 Format: letter size paper with 1” margins and 12 pt.
 Times New Roman font.